suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 &emsp;&emsp; <img src = "https://github.com/suhasmaddali/Images/blob/main/Screenshot%20(14).png" width = "600"/>

 2. Once "Git" is downloaded and installed, you'll have to right-click on the location where you would like to download this repository.
-I would like to store it in "Git folder" location.
+I would like to store it in "Git Folder" location.

 &emsp;&emsp; <img src = "https://github.com/suhasmaddali/Images/blob/main/Screenshot%20(15).png" width = "600" />